 Renunciation—the Way to Freedom

-The subject of this talk is how to become free —that is, how to know yourself to be fearless, unassailable, completed—and capable of passing strength and hope to others.
-I am told that the title: ‘Renunciation—the Way to Freedom’, reeks of restriction and asceticism, and that it is sure to antagonise many, who will say: ‘Well, if Yoga is based on this sort of training, it is no better than the rigorous Christian discipline of the Middle Ages, and it will certainly be of no use to me!’
+The subject of this article is how to become free—that is, how to know yourself to be fearless, unassailable, completed—and capable of passing strength and hope to others.
+I am told that the title: ‘Renunciation—the Way to Freedom’, reeks of restriction and asceticism, and that it is sure to antagonise many, who will say: ‘Well, if the Yoga of Self-Knowledge is based on this sort of training, it is no better than the rigorous ascetic discipline of the Middle Ages, and it will certainly be of no use to me!’
 Now I don’t believe this, for although, until it is understood, the word ‘renunciation’ may have a dying fall, the word ‘freedom’ is like the morning itself, which drowns darkness in light and is alive and progressive.
 Surely, anything which may lead to that state of things is worth investigating.

 As far as man is concerned, the instrument which introduces him into this turmoil of existence and keeps him there, is the mind—itself the most important detail in the magic show.
 According to the Vedanta philosophy, the mind, or antahkarana, means the inner organ of activity as against the outer organ of the body, and it is a recording, hoarding, testing machine.
 The major activity of most people during their lives is to receive through the mind, and pack away in it, impressions, fears and desires.
 They have identified themselves with these things, and are therefore ruled by them unknowingly.
 Such impressions, fears and desires colour their relationships with the outer world, until the spiritual science has been learnt by which they can be neutralised.